PungPungs/Interpolation-Seismic-data/sgy/README.md

 # CHATER 1
  - I majored computer engineering but i want to create seg-y program. because our company is  ocean exploration company and we have a lot of segy file.
 My ultimate goal is to save  my company staff  time by interpolating seismic data
- - First, let's write a seg-y config t file and think about the bundled binary configuration.
+ - First, we will create a seg-y configuration file and then proceed with optimization.
+I want to use a low-level programming language, but I don't have the skills to do so.
+So I'm thinking of giving it a try once I'm done with this project and have enough time to optimize it.